Root-Cause-Mapping-Working-Group/RCM-WG/README.md

 # Root Cause Mapping Working Group

 ## What is root cause mapping?
 Root cause mapping is the identification of the underlying cause of a vulnerability.
 This is best done by correlating CVE Records with CWE entries.
-Today, this is not done accurately at scale by the ecosystem.
+Root cause mapping is not done accurately at scale by the vulnerability management ecosystem.

 ## Why is root cause mapping important?
 Root cause mapping is valuable because it directly illuminates where investments, policy, and practices can address the root causes responsible for vulnerabilities so that they can be eliminated.
 This applies to both industry and government decision makers.
 Additionally, it enables: